elmahio/documentation/docs/using-the-rest-api.md

 ### Hiding a message

-Depending on your use case, you may want to hide a message, rather than deleting it.
-Hidden messages are not shown as default through neither the UI, nor the REST API.
+Depending on your use case, you may want to hide a message, rather than delete it.
+Hidden messages are shown as default through neither the UI nor the REST API.
 But you will be able to search for them by enabling the `Hidden` checkbox on the UI.

 To hide a message, use the `_hide` endpoint like this: